RazinRahat/linear-regression-scratch-to-scikit-learn/README.md

 ---

+## 🙋‍♂️ Why I Built This

+As a beginner, I wanted to understand Linear Regression deeply, not just use libraries.
+This project helped me learn:
+- How regression works mathematically
+- How to write and compare different implementations
+- How to organize a machine learning project

+---

 🧠 *This project is intentionally beginner-friendly — ideal for learning how linear regression works both mathematically and in practice with libraries.*

 ---